Super Batter Up: Gameplay

 The game features teams representing the 26 Major League Baseball teams and their players from the 1991 Major League Baseball season.
 Ballplayers who competed during that baseball season like Cal Ripken, Dave Winfield, and Kirby Puckett are included.
-However, the Japanese version was released featuring teams and actual player names from the Nippon Professional Baseball league.
-Players get to play in either a dome resembling the Tokyo Dome in Japan or Rogers Centre (then called SkyDome) in Toronto, a contemporary baseball stadium (with homages to Japan's Koshien Stadium or Chicago's Wrigley Field), or in traditional-style stadium style (reminiscent of Chiba Marine Stadium in Japan or Busch Memorial Stadium in St. Louis).
+The Japanese version, however, features teams and actual player names from the Nippon Professional Baseball league.
+Players get to play in either a dome resembling the Tokyo Dome in Japan or Rogers Centre (then called SkyDome) in Toronto, a contemporary baseball stadium (with homages to Japan's Koshien Stadium or Chicago's Wrigley Field), or in traditional-style stadium style (reminiscent of Chiba Marine Stadium in Japan or Busch Memorial Stadium (now Busch Stadium) in St. Louis).
 Each player in the Japanese version of the game has a popularity meter that gauges how liked they are by the audience; better players are more likely to be cheered on for an excellent play.

 Players are shown standing up for the national anthem of both the United States and Canada (when the home team is Toronto or Montreal).
 They can also choose to substitute a hitter or a runner while at bat.
 All game stats are shown on the fictitious newspaper, known as the Namco Sports paper.
 Players are permitted to zoom in and out of the paper to look for minor details.
 The words "game over" appear on the screen regardless of whether the player wins or loses a game.
 Passwords can be entered to restore progress in the game.
 Both one-player and two-player modes integrates the traditional playing mode of the game.
 If the player wins the single-player tournament, then he can see the ending.
 The battle mode becomes a single-game mode when two players are playing.
 While the Japanese version of this game uses super deformed graphics for the ballplayers, the North American version uses 2D rendering software to create more realistic graphics.

 The single-player league play mode keep tracks of all the players statistics during the season.
 Pitchers are considered to be "cold" when their ERA is above 9.90.
 An "average" hitter for season mode would theoretically have a batting average of .300 and 30 home runs while the "average" pitcher would have an ERA of 3.00 along with a fastball of 150 km/h.